Abdogouhmad/commandcrafter/README.md

 - Write command output to a file for logging and analysis.
 - Display the output command in the terminal.
 - Simplify automation tasks by leveraging Rust's capabilities.
-- storing the output in a file within log folder in desktop.
+- Store the output in a file within the log folder on the desktop.
-- the processing now is colorized for easy reading.
+- The processing now is colorized for easy reading.
+- The progress of program running displayed in a colorized way.

 ## Installation

 Add this crate to your `Cargo.toml` file: